In this post

 In fact, Garmin has placed it almost on par with its bigger brother, the Edge 830.
 The features offered by both models are almost the same, but the price of the Edge 530 is certainly much more interesting.

-Garmin Edge 530: Best price ever
+Garmin Edge 530: The best cyclocomputer at this price

 If it's not your first Garmin and you've already been using one of its bike computers (for example, the Edge 520), the first thing you're going to realize is that it's much faster .
 The processing power is much higher than the model it replaces and is noticeable in all operations we do with it.